 TOM: Yeah, a couple of things you can do.
 First of all, in terms of stopping the bees from coming back, you would have to have the carpenter bees professionally treated with a proper insecticide that will basically exterminate what’s there.
 Now, even if you did do that, though, they may come back the next season.

-A surefire way to make sure they don’t come back is to replace your wood trim with something that’s not wood.
+A surefire way to deter carpenter bees is to replace your wood trim with something that’s not wood.
 I had this exact problem on a garage on our property and I simply replaced the wood trim with AZEK – A-Z-E-K. And there are other brands, as well, but basically, it’s a cellular PVC material that looks like wood, cuts like wood but the carpenter bees can’t eat it.
 In fact, it was very humorous to me because after I replaced the fascia with AZEK, the bees kept circling it but they couldn’t figure out why it didn’t taste like wood.

 LESLIE: It’s like, “This looks like wood.
 I don’t understand.”